 Compensation for attendance at disciplinary hearings

-Corporate Contingent Liability (optional extension that needs to be agreed by request)
+Corporate contingent liability (an optional extension that needs to be agreed by request)

-If an osteopath owns a practice where other practitioners work under their corporate identity, they may attract additional risk, than that of a sole practitioner.
+If an osteopath owns a practice where other practitioners work under their corporate identity, they may attract additional risk than that of a sole practitioner.
 The policy can be extended and tailored to each iO member’s specific needs.
-If all practitioners in the practice are covered by the iO policy – there will be no additional cost for extending the policy.

 Other Key Features

-- To help new graduates who are building up their patient lists, they may apply for a lower (yet compliant) limit of indemnity at a reduced cost
+- To help new graduates build their patient lists, they may apply for a lower (yet compliant) limit of indemnity at a reduced cost

-- Cover for working overseas on a temporary basis
+- Cover while working overseas on a temporary basis

-- Cover for working in the EC on a permanent basis
+- Cover when working in the EC on a permanent basis

-- Full weight of iO and its buying power to negotiate on your behalf
+- The full weight of iO and its buying power to negotiate on your behalf

-- An excellent and proven complaints and claims management process which involves medico legal experts employed by iO and legal advisors that are specialist in the sector you work in
+- An excellent and proven complaints and claims management process that includes medico-legal experts employed by iO and legal advisors that are specialist in the sector you work in

-- The small profit that the iO makes from each policy sold is reinvested in services for members and developing and promoting the osteopathic profession.
+- The small profit that the iO makes from each policy sold is reinvested in services for members in developing and promoting the osteopathic profession.

 Exclusions apply.
 All policies are subject to terms and conditions.
-The Institute of Osteopathy is an appointed representative of James Hallam Ltd for insurance mediation activities.
-James Hallam Ltd are authorised and regulated by the Financial Conduct Authority
+The Institute of Osteopathy (iO) is an appointed representative of James Hallam Ltd for insurance mediation activities.
+James Hallam Ltd is authorised and regulated by the Financial Conduct Authority (FCA)

 Please note: Participation in the iO Group Insurance Scheme is an optional membership benefit.
 You are required to keep up-to-date with your iO membership and registration with GOsC for your insurance to remain valid.